 What is your current involvement in Biblical Counseling?

 - Teaching—there are three venues for teaching.
 I direct and teach in a DMin program at Birmingham Theological Seminary.
 I teach/train approximately a 20 member class each year from September through May.
-I participate in a 32 hour intensive weekend training program each summer designed to provide the basic training for NANC certification.
+I participate in a 32 hour intensive weekend training program each summer designed to provide the basic training for ACBC certification.

 - Counseling—my counseling load is usually 13-16 cases weekly.